 Today I’m talking booties … black booties!
 It’s the time of the year where tight covered legs come out in droves.
 I will literally wear tights and boots everyday for the next month!
-(Don’t believe me?
-See the gallery at the end).
-This post was originally inspired by a befuddled reader after I posted the picture below.
+Don’t believe me?
+See my gallery at the end of my many tights styles over the last two years!
+This post was originally inspired by a befuddled reader after I posted the below picture on Instagram (my booties are now on major sale).
 She commented about the challenges of pairing tights with footwear.
-I get it, it can be a struggle to combine the two.
+I get it, it can be a struggle to combine tights with shoes.
 My recommendation?
 Booties! #AlwaysBooties

 There are definitely some booties that work better than others for this look.
 I love my wood stacked heel as much as the next girl but not with tights (or hose). #ThoseAreSummerBooties